jpsousaUP/cv/README.md

 #### Summary

-PhD candidate at the University of Porto focused on applying Artificial Intelligence for real-time additive manufacturing monitoring and control.
+PhD candidate at the University of Porto, focusing on applying artificial intelligence to real-time monitoring and control of additive manufacturing processes.

 My main interest is in building AI systems to solve real-world problems.